wout/dat-docs/dat-metadata-standard/specification.md

 ### **1.a.** Metadata

-The scene token requires a `renderer` property to be present, referencing the token containing the code of the renderer.
+_Scene_ tokens require a `renderer` property to be present, referencing the token containing the code of the renderer.

 Although not mandatory, it's advisable to bundle token-specific properties in the `properties` object to avoid pollution of the token's root namespace.
-It will help token viewers to locate and render those properties.
+It will help token viewers to locate and render those details.

 ```json{19-22,24-26}
 {